ool3/python_reverse_dict/README.md

 ## Comparaisons between methods
 The following tables present the average run times of the different methods of reversing a dictionary.
 As can be seen, **method 1 is the big winner**, offering the best average run times in Python 2 & 3.
 More details on the results can be found on my blog post [Python tips: reverse a dictionary](), which the tables are taken from.

+The shell commands for each methods are to be found in [commands.md](https://github.com/raul23/python_reverse_dict/blob/master/commands.md).

 <div align="right"> <a href="#python_reverse_dict"> ^top </a> </div>

 ## References